Director of Veterans Initiatives

 Senior Research Analyst, Policy Analysis and Research

-Peace Bransberger, senior research analyst, leads the production and analysis of WICHE’s Knocking at the College Door projections of high school graduates and contributes to many of WICHE’s perennial data products and other research focused on equitable college access, success and financing.
-Previously, Peace was a consultant, evaluation researcher and licensed adult educator in Washington, DC, working to improve job training and postsecondary education among minoritized, immigrant and adult student populations.
+Peace Bransberger has been a researcher with WICHE for 10 years.
+She leads the production and analysis of WICHE’s projections of high school graduates and other research focused on equitable college access, success and financing.
+Previously, Peace was a consultant and evaluation researcher with the Aspen Institute’s Economic Opportunities and Workforce Strategies Initiatives and Westat’s education and mental health evaluations, in Washington, DC, as well as a licensed adult educator.
 Peace is a former foster youth and first-generation college graduate with an M.A. from American University, Washington, DC and B.A. from St. Cloud State University, Minnesota.

 Manager, Digital Design, WCET